cornerstone-consulting/INFIODocs/infio-docs.md

 4. Replication Instance Class – Pick an instance size that matches your workload.
 Larger workloads require more CPU and memory for efficient migration.

 5. Storage – Allocate storage based on expected migration volume.
+Note: replication instance storage can only be increased, not decreased, plan capacity carefully.

 6. Availability Zone – Select an AZ for the replication instance.

-7. Security group - Select the security group that allows:
-  - Inbound access from source SQL Server (port 1433)
-  - Outbound access to target Aurora PostgreSQL (port 5432)
-  - Outbound access to Babelfish endpoint (port 1433)
+To avoid additional transfer costs, place it in the same AZ as your Aurora PostgreSQL cluster; otherwise, cross-AZ charges will apply.

+7. Security Group – Use the security group already attached to INFIO’s EC2 instance (infio-ec2-dms-sg).
+Ensure outbound rules allow traffic on the Babelfish port (default: 1433).
+If Babelfish is configured on a different port, update the rule accordingly.

 After that configuring source and target databases with replication instance, provide following the details.